-I like to eat this with my gluten free rosemary garlic crackers, but this hummus doesn’t just taste good with crackers.
+I like to eat this with my gluten free rosemary garlic crackers.
+Hummus can be used in so many different ways though, lending a bit of protein to your snack or meal, it’s a great snack to always have on hand.
 Here are some of my favorite ways to enjoy this hummus:

 - Toast + pesto hummus + sliced tomato + sprinkle of sea salt and pepper